 In software, a program or a piece of code should not be understood by just one person of the team.
 Being a coder means working as part of a team, which means that if someone is sick or unavailable, someone else should be able to stand in.

 I will produce estimates that are honest both in magnitude and precision.
 I will not make promises without certainty.

 When you make an estimate, you need to make it clear that it is a guess, not a promise.
 Always try to make estimates in 3 cases.
 Best case, worst case and nominal case.
 Make sure that everyone knows that the worst case can always happen.

 I will never stop learning and improving my craft.

 You should always be learning new languages, frameworks, techniques and processes.
 You should always look to learn going forward and how to implement what you learned.
 Not all of these promises are practical at all times.
 But they should be followed as closely as possible.

 Thank you for taking the time to read this.
-Please check out some of the books that Robert C. Martin wrote.
-My personal favorite was Clean Coder and once I picked the book up I couldn't put it down.
-It isn't as technical as Clean Code but it was a fun book to read.
+Please check out some of Robert C. Martin’s books.
+My personal favorite was Clean Coder and once I picked the book up I couldn’t put it down.
+It isn’t as technical as Clean Code but it was a fun book to read.

-Found a issue or have any recommendations?
-Please open an issue here.
+Found an issue or have any recommendations?
+Please open an issue on my Github repository.